ymatsunaga/mdtoolbox-doc/introduction.rst

   >> cd /path/to/mdtoolbox/mdtoolbox/
   >> make

-If your platform is Linux, OpenMP can be enabled for parallel execution (i.e., get more accelerated),
+In Linux platforms, OpenMP can be enabled for parallel execution (i.e., get more accelerated),
 ::